apache/nuttx-apps/testing/README.txt

     CONFIG_HAVE_CXX=y
     CONFIG_HAVE_CXXINITIALIZE=y
-    CONFIG_UCLIBCXX=y
+    CONFIG_UCLIBCXX=y or CONFIG_LIBCXX=y

-  Additional uClibc++ settings may be required in your build environment.
+  Additional uClibc++/libcxx settings may be required in your build environment.

 testing/fstest
 ==============